 National Institute for Occupational Safety and Health, Department of Health and Human Services (HHS).

-HHS gives notice concerning the final effect of the HHS decision to designate a class of employees at the Lake Ontario Ordnance Works, Niagara, Falls, New York, as an addition to the Special Exposure Cohort (SEC) under the Energy Employees Occupational Illness Compensation Program Act of 2000.
-On September 29, 2009, as provided for under 42 U.S.C.
+HHS gives notice concerning the final effect of the HHS decision to designate a class of employees at the Standard Oil Development Company in Linden, New Jersey, as an addition to the Special Exposure Cohort (SEC) under the Energy Employees Occupational Illness Compensation Program Act of 2000.
+On June 18, 2009, as provided for under 42 U.S.C.
 7384q(b), the Secretary of HHS designated the following class of employees as an addition to the SEC:

-All employees of the DOE, its predecessor agencies, and their contractors and subcontractors who worked at Lake Ontario Ordnance Works in Niagara Falls, New York from January 1, 1944 through December 31, 1953, for a number of work days aggregating at least 250 work days, occurring either solely under this employment, or in combination with work days within the parameters established for one or more other classes of employees in the SEC.
+All AWE employees of the Standard Oil Development Company in Linden, New Start Printed Page 37234Jersey, during the period from August 13, 1942 through December 31, 1945, while working for a number of work days aggregating at least 250 work days, either solely under this employment or in combination with work days within the parameters established for one or more other classes of employees in the SEC.

-This designation became effective on October 29, 2009, as provided for under 42 U.S.C.
+This designation became effective on July 18, 2009, as provided for under 42 U.S.C.
 7384l(14)(C).
-Hence, beginning on October 29, 2009, members of this class of employees, defined as reported in this notice, became members of the SEC.Start Further Info
+Hence, beginning on July 18, 2009, members of this class of employees, defined as reported in this notice, became members of the Special Exposure Cohort.Start Further Info

 FOR FURTHER INFORMATION CONTACT: